Click to Skip Ahead

 Pet Insurance

-Pet insurance is optional, but it can end up saving you a great deal of money.
+Pet insurance is optional, but it can save you a great deal of money.
 Most pet insurance companies will cover any condition that the Mal is predisposed to, but only if you’ve signed up before there’s any sign of the condition.

 Essentially, you’ll need to get insurance when your dog is perfectly healthy.
 How much you pay will depend on your dog’s age and breed and where you’re located.